pprados/virtual-dataframe/README.md

  With `cudf`, the code must call `.to_pandas()`.
 With dask, the code must call `.compute()`, can use `@delayed` or `dask.distributed.Client`. etc.

+- [Cudf](https://github.com/rapidsai/cudf) is a part of Rapids framework from NVidia, to implement pandas in GPU.
+- [Dask](https://docs.dask.org/en/stable/) is a clustered and leasy version of pandas.
+It's possible to distribution all dataframes transformations with multicore or a cluster.

 We propose to replace all these classes and scenarios, with a *uniform model*, inspired by [dask](https://www.dask.org/).
 Then, it is possible to write one code, and use it in differents environnements and frameworks.

-This project is essentially a back-port of "Dask+Cudf" to others frameworks.
+This project is essentially a back-port of *Dask+Cudf* to others frameworks.

 To reduce the confusion, you must use the classes `VDataFrame` and `VSeries` (The prefix `V` is for *Virtual*).
 These classes propose the methods `.to_pandas()` and `.compute()` for each version.